adamlamee/CODINGinK12/index.md

 - **bridge the gap** between drag-and-drop coding games (like the wonderful work of [CODE.org](https://code.org/) and [Scratch](https://scratch.mit.edu/)) and traditional *Intro to Computer Science* courses that teach programming from a blank terminal
 - **use pro-level software and languages** so students can continue to build upon their experiences through college and career
 - **increase equity and access** by reaching students through core courses with activities designed that teach science first, with coding as a tool
-- **make it easy to implement** by using intuitive, free software and fully-editable activities designed for teachers with no prior coding experience.
+- **make it easy to implement** by using intuitive, free software and fully-editable activities designed for teachers with no prior coding experience to experienced coders looking to customize.

 # Coding Activities
 You'll need to be logged in to a Google account.
 When you run an activity for the first time, expect to see a pop-up window warning these are hosted on GitHub (it's totally safe, that's why we use it).
 Click "run anway".